Abdriano95/MeTube/README.md

   - *User Story 3*: As a user, I want to be able to log out so that I'm logged out.

 #### Review
+- **Completed**:
+  - *User Story 1*: Implementation of registration functionality (Sign-Up).
+- **Not Completed**:
+  - *User Story 2*: Implementation of login functionality (the connection between API and client).
+  - *User Story 3*: Implementation of logout functionality (not yet implemented).
+- **Issues**:
+  - Integration with the database took longer than expected.
+  - We had environment setup issues.
+  - Very short sprint period, only 3 days.

 #### Retrospective
+- **What went well**:
+  - Clear communication in daily stand-ups.
+  - Smooth process for defining user stories
+  - Good distribution of tasks
+  - Strong attendance and engagement
+- **What could be improved**:
+  - Unclear distribution of roles in certain parts of API development
+- **Amendments to process**:
+  - Reconsider role distribution and possibly adapt a more vertical working approach
+  - Formalize code review steps.

 ### Sprint 2
 #### Planning